hackolade/docs/Studio/CosmosDBGremlinscript.md

 &nbsp;

-Or you may export these scripts to a Gremlin file with the menu option Tools \> Forward-Engineering \> Gremlin script:
+Or you may apply these scripts to a Gremlin directly to the selected instance with the menu option Tools \> Forward-Engineering \> Gremlin script:

 ![Image](<lib/Cosmos%20DB%20Gremlin%20forward-engineering%20menu.png>)

 &nbsp;

 &nbsp;

-See more details [here](<https://neo4j.com/developer/kb/export-sub-graph-to-cypher-and-import/> "target=\"\_blank\"") on how to apply the exported Cypher script.